Characteristic cycles and the microlocal geometry of the Gauss map, I: Geometric applications

-and the latter is faithful because by generic multiplicity-freeness no two points in a general fibre of the Gauss map differ by a torsion point.
-Hence in cases~1 and~2 the claim follows from the observation that this representation is a quotient of the natural representation of dimension $d-1$ resp.~$d/2$, on which $Gal(\gamma)$ acts irreducibly by assumption.
-In case 3 the claim follows from the fact that the smallest dimension of a faithful representation of $W(E_6)$ is six, see~\cite[p.~27]{ATLAS}.
+Here the entries of the lower row refer to the natural representations of the respective dimensions.
+Since $\mathfrak{sl}_n(\bbC)$ does not preserve a cubic form on its natural $n$-dimensional representation, the first three options from the above list are excluded; the only remaining option is $\mathrm{Lie}(G)\simeq \mathfrak{e}_6(\bbC)$, acting on $W$ via one of its two $27$-dimensional fundamental representations.
+Each of the latter admits a unique invariant cubic form, and since the simply connected group $E_6(\bbC)\subset \Gl_{27}(\bbC)$ is the full stabilizer of this cubic form~\cite[thm.~7.3.2]{SpringerVeldkamp}, it follows that in case 3 the Tannaka group is $G\simeq E_6(\bbC)$.

-In~\cite[th.~9]{KraemerThreefolds} the monodromy of the Gauss map has been listed for the known examples of Tannaka groups, and the above theorem covers all the examples.
-More specifically it applies to the intersection cohomology module $\scrM = \delta_S$ on a suitable translate $S\hookrightarrow A$ of \begin{itemize} \item any smooth projective curve inside its Jacobian variety~\cite{WeBN}~\cite{KrWSmall}, \item the theta divisor of a generic principally polarized abelian variety~\cite{KrWSchottky}, \item the Fano surfaces of lines on a smooth cubic threefold, embedded into the intermediate Jacobian~\cite{KraemerThreefolds}. \end{itemize} Let us take a closer look at the last example:
+It remains to show that for very general~$u$ the rank of the finitely generated abelian group $X=X_u$ is at least $d-1$ in case~1, at least $d/2$ in case 2 and at least six in case~3.
+This rank is the dimension of the representation $X_\bbC = X \otimes_\bbZ \bbC \in \Rep(\Gal(\gamma))$, and the latter is faithful because by generic multiplicity-freeness no two points in a general fiber of $\gamma$ differ by a torsion point.
+Hence in cases~1 and~2 the claim follows since this representation is a quotient of the natural representation of dimension $d-1$ resp.~$d/2$, on which $\Gal(\gamma)$ acts irreducibly by assumption.
+For case 3 recall that the smallest dimension of a non-trivial representation of $W(E_6)$ is six, see~\cite[\S 13.2, p.~415]{CarterFinite} or the character table in~\cite[p.~27]{ATLAS}.